-In general, with outreach being the main focus of WCC's USLI Variable Drag Configuration (VDC) rocket, our vehicle must be able to successfully carry different payloads for various outreach projects.
+In general, with outreach being the main focus of WCC's USLI Variable Drag Configuration (VDC) rocket, our vehicle is able to successfully carry different payloads for various outreach projects.
 These payloads must stay within our dimensional and weight limitations to guarantee the safety of the rocket, payload, and observers.
 As well as to ensure that it will be successfully recovered.

 In order to continue its efforts at promulgating interests in science, technology, engineering, and mathematics, the Center for Aerospace Education (CAE) wanted to acquire a re-usable rocket to perform diagnostic testing for several of our education outreach projects: A Rocket Launch for International Student Satellites (ARLISS), testing for the National CanSat competition, various High School Science Fair experiments, and as the hands-on component for a course on Rocketry that is to be integrated into the University of Hawai'i curriculum.
-The rocket would be designed to carry a non-specific payload, of limited weight and size, to an altitude of 1 mile (5280'), and then return safely to its launchers.
-The targeted altitude can change with the incorporation of our VDC system, consisting of two external drag shoes, and different engine selections.
-It will also have the ability to maintain the payload through entire flight or to eject its payload at apogee.
+The rocket is designed to carry a non-specific payload, of limited weight and size, to an altitude of 1 mile (5280'), and then return safely to its launchers.
+The targeted altitude can change with the incorporation of our VDC system, consisting of two external drag shoes, and different motor selections.
+It has the ability to maintain the payload through entire flight or to eject the payload at apogee.
 These options depend on the needs of the outreach program that it is being used for.
-The payload carrier would have an onboard data acquisition system capable of determining where the payload compartment is, how fast it is going, how high above ground level it is, and what angle the payload section is above the horizon.
-In addition, the payload carrier electronics will also include the ability to perform a 'voice-over' to a ground PA system to inform all observers of the information being collected and the status of the rocket.
-The 'voice-over' will not be used for the USLI launch. its launchers.
-The targeted altitude can change with the incorporation of our VDC system, consisting of two external drag shoes, and different engine selections.
-It will also have the ability to maintain the payload through entire flight or to eject its payload at apogee.
-These options depend on the needs of the outreach program that it is being used for.
-The payload carrier would have an on-board data acquisition system capable of determining where the payload compartment is, how fast it is going, how high above ground level it is, and what angle the payload section is above the horizon.
-In addition, the payload carrier electronics will also include the ability to perform a 'voice-over' to a ground PA system to inform all observers of the information being collected and the status of the rocket.
-The 'voice-over' will not be used for the USLI launch.
+The payload carrier has an on-board data acquisition system capable of determining where the payload compartment is, how fast it is going, how high above ground level it is, and what angle the payload section is above the horizon.
+In addition, the payload carrier electronics also include the ability to perform a 'voice-over' to a ground PA system to inform all observers of the information being collected and the status of the rocket.
+The 'voice-over' will not be used for the USLP launch.